suren-m/cw/labs/01_docker/02_dockerfile_basics.md

     > Important: Take your time to understand what `-t` does.
 And also note the `.` after docker build.

-5. See your new docker image by `sudo docker images`
+5. See your new docker image by `docker images`

 6. Launch a container from the new docker image.